 This article by Derek Carson originally appeared Monday in the Bennington Banner.

-Read full story at the Bennington Banner.
+Read full article at the Bennington Banner.

 (Fair use with permission from the New England Newspapers Inc.)